 A: In the simplest terms, a heat signature is the visible representation of the exterior temperature of an object or person.

 A: There’s no need to worry, this is simply the noise your camera makes while you are shifting it between different fields of view.
 The noise you are hearing is the camera focusing and calibrating the image to achieve the highest resolution possible.

-Q: What is the devices safe operating temperature?
+Q: What is the operating temperature?

 Q: What is my devices detection range?

 A: Your TIC is able to detect temperatures anywhere in the range of -40°F to 1022°F.

 Q: Is the Device Waterproof?

 A: The device has an IP67 Rated casing, which means that is has been certified to resist dust particles and water immersion, but only for a select amount of time at a maximum depth of 3.3ft.
 Make sure that the rubberized back door is completely closed and sealed before proceeding to further minimize any chance of water getting inside your TIC.

 Q: Can I Mount it or wear it?

 A: Yes.
 All Reveal devices have been designed to be easily attached or connected to standard utility belts and clothing.